 With the goal of fostering a respectful community open to the diversity of ideas, thoughts, cultural perspectives and human identities, Vice President of Institutional Equity and Diversity, Joanne Woodard and Vice President of Student Affairs, Dr. Elizabeth With, issued a call to action in July of 2016 to establish a highly inclusive task force.

-Since that time, a Student Support Taskforce comprised of students, faculty, staff, and other key stakeholders was formed under the direction of Dr. Teresa McKinney, Assistant Vice President for Student Affairs, Shani Barrax Moore, Director of Diversity and Inclusion, and Grant Hale, President of the Student Government Association.
+Since that time, a Student Support Taskforce comprised of students, faculty, staff, and other key stakeholders was formed under the direction of Dr. Teresa McKinney, Assistant Vice President for Student Affairs, Shani Barrax Moore, Director of Diversity and Inclusion, and Barrett Cole, President of the Student Government Association.
 The task force began meeting in September 2016 to begin this important work, beginning with identifying the scope and charge of this initiative.

 The Student Support Taskforce assesses and creates opportunities to advance the goal of an intentionally inclusive UNT community.
 Hosting several programs to date that provide students an outlet to share their perspectives on inclusion, this group will continue to consider ideas and proposals submitted by students, faculty, staff, and alumni, and advise the president and other university leaders on measures that hold the greatest promise to advance intentional inclusion.